Rebel Pilot Wedge Antilles Will Reportedly Return to Star Wars in The Rise of Skywalker

 Recent Comments

+- sushisushi on A New Expanse Novella Is Coming This December 39 mins ago

-- slephoto on Joker’s Dismissal of Pop Culture Narratives Is Precisely What Brings It Down 19 mins ago
+- John C. Bunnell on Joker’s Dismissal of Pop Culture Narratives Is Precisely What Brings It Down 41 mins ago

-- Ashgrove on Entertainment Weekly Reveals 8 New Details About HBO’s His Dark Materials 26 mins ago

-- Jeff Shultz on SF Stories in Which Earth Is Liberated by an Alien Empire 27 mins ago
+- Deezer on The Wheel of Time Cast Shares Their First Group Photo as They Start Filming in Prague 56 mins ago

+- ChristopherLBennett on Batwoman Finds a Way to Make the Caped Crusader Fun Again 58 mins ago